openvinotoolkit/geti-sdk/notebooks/README.md

 6. The notebooks should show up in the side menu of the jupyter web interface.

 > ### Credentials management
-> The notebooks rely on a `.env` file to load the login details for the SonomaCreek
+> The notebooks rely on a `.env` file to load the login details for the GETi
 > instance which they run against.
 To provide the credentials for your SC instance,
 > create a file named `.env` directly in the `notebooks` directory.
 The file should have
 > the following contents:
 > ```shell
-> # SonomaCreek instance details
+> # GETi instance details
 > HOST=
 > USERNAME=
 > PASSWORD=